Assessing the Interpretability of Programmatic Policies with Large Language Models: : LLM-based Interpretability Score

 \section{\li: LLM-based Interpretability Score}

-Our goal is to have a metric that approximates the extent to which a policy is interpretable.
-Such a metric would allow one to approximately compare the interpretability of programmatic policies, as an easier alternative to evaluate them with humans.
-Although user studies remain the gold standard for verifying interpretability, our method offers an approximation that might help drive research on interpretable policies without incurring the cost of a user study.

 We define the function $B(\pi_1, \pi_2)$ as a similarity metric for the behavior of two programs.
-We consider functions $B$ that return a number between $0$ and $1$, where the value of $0$ represents the most dissimilar behavior for the two programs and $1$ represents identical behavior for the programs.
-We denote by $\mathcal{L}_e(\pi, G, C)$ an LLM that receives a program, a domain-specific language (DSL) $G$, a set of constraints, and returns a natural language explanation of $\pi$.
+We consider functions $B$ that return a number between $0$ and $1$, where the value of $0$ represents the most dissimilar behavior for the two programs and $1$ represents identical behavior for the programs.\footnote{In our experiments, we also consider a dissimilarity metric, where $0$ represents the most similar and $1$ the most dissimilar behavior.} We denote by $\mathcal{L}_e(\pi, G, C)$ an LLM that receives a program $\pi$, a domain-specific language (DSL) $G$, a set of constraints $C$, and returns a natural language explanation of $\pi$.
 We refer to this LLM as \textbf{explainer}.
 We denote by $\mathcal{L}_r(e, G)$ an LLM that receives a natural language explanation $e$ of a program and a DSL $G$, and returns a program accepted by the language $G$ that exhibits the behavior described in $e$.
 We refer to this LLM as the \textbf{reconstructor}.
-Both the explainer and the reconstructor receive a natural language description of $G$ with a context-free grammar specifying the programs $G$ accepts.
+Both the explainer and the reconstructor receive a natural language description of $G$ with a context-free grammar that specifies the programs $G$ accepts.

 Given a set $\Pi$ with $n$ programs and a behavior metric $B$, the \li\ score is computed as